 There are six general positions on the volleyball team, the most debatable being the libero.
 While every other post has a set function, the libero is considered the defensive specialist.

 This, in turn, requires the libero to specialize in reading the court, defensive digs, technical setting, serving and attacking.
 Not to mention passing and bump setting.

-Terming a liberos job as a defense specialist is putting it lightly.
+Terming a libero job as a defense specialist is putting it lightly.
 There is tremendous pressure on the libero to deliver successfully in guiding the team to victory, dig by dig.

 Electing the Libero

-The liberos position and status is a special designation in volleyball.
+The libero position and status is a special designation in volleyball.
 Something akin to a pinch hitter in baseball.
 The primary role of a libero is to be the backbone of the back-row hitters.

 A libero is not limited by the rules of rotation and can be freely substituted into the game.
 The selected libero is to remain in the game from start to finish.
 For situations where the primary libero might get hurt, a few organizations allow the option of a secondary libero.